bonjour8275/Dicee-Game/README.md

-This is simple Dicee Game, it gives the result when the page is reload.
+This is a simple Dicee Game, it gives the result when the page is reloaded.